zafersn/seraotomasyon/README-EN.md

 * Connections among Arduino, Raspberry pi,Raspberry pi camera module, L298N motor driver, Motors and Power Supply are set up as above picture.
 * After connected Arduino pins and Raspberry pi as above picture, we can load our codes to Arduino.
 That do by this sequence:
 * Detail information about Arduino codes is placed in that codes.
-* Download `androidToRaspberry.ino` file and open this file with double click.
+*  [**Download**](https://github.com/zafersn/WiFi-RC-Controller-With-Camera/tree/master/androidToRaspberryEnglishInformation)  `androidToRaspberry.ino` file and open the this file with double click.
 * For uploading that project file to Arduino, first you must select the Arduino model from `Tools => Board` menu.<br><br>